Good to know

 - to the open-air swimming pool in Nyon, which is situated at the lakeside on the road out to Geneva.
 During the day there is a paying bus shuttle service between the pool and the Festival site (starting on Wednesday).

-- to the Swiss National Museum (Château de Prangins).
+- to the Roman Museum (Nyon), the Musée du Léman (Nyon) and the Swiss National Museum (Château de Prangins).

 Replace your 6-day pass with a bracelet